 Regular walks are an incredibly popular way to exercise — and it's easy to see why.
 Walking is easy and free (except for a good pair of shoes), and can be done just about anywhere.
 But it's those very qualities that can also make it very tempting to skip.
 If your walking routine is in danger of lapsing, try one or more of these strategies to keep going.

 1. Have a backup plan.
-For example, if you sleep in and miss your morning walk, you'll know that you're going to walk during lunch instead.
+For example, if you sleep in and miss your morning walk, you commit to taking that walk during lunch instead.
 Or, maybe you know that dinner with friends will prevent you from taking your evening stroll, so instead you sneak in a 15-minute walk in the morning and another before you meet your friends.
 And keeping a pair of sneakers in your car gives you the option to squeeze in a walk whenever you have a little extra time.

 2. Create a cue.
 Many daily habits happen because something signals you to do them, like brushing your teeth in the morning and before bed.
 Try tying your walks to regularly scheduled activities, such as getting up in the morning or lunchtime.
 Over time, you'll associate walking with those activities, so they will remind you to take a walk.